Welcome to today's edition of the Rush 24-7 podcast.

 They don't ever complain.

-This is viewed as complaining, and it's just, it's it's considered taboo.
+This is viewed as complaining, and it's just, it's considered taboo, socially unacceptable for the rich to complain about anything.

-They think it's real, they think it's genuine.
+They think it's genuine.

 But should you be concerned about Obama and the theme of the state of the coup address being inequality?

-Damn right you should be.
+Damn right, you should be.

-So the fact that it's his theme, he's just ratcheting up the class warfare, and what these guys do is demonize success and demonize achievement.
+So the fact that it's his theme, he's just ratcheting up the class warfare.

 I've always thought that maybe they should be role models.